Skip to Main Content

 If the Board finds that a violation of Section 503 has occurred, it may order the contractor or subcontractor to provide appropriate relief, which may include back pay and benefits, and restoration of employment status, for the victim(s) of discrimination.
 Depending on the circumstances, violations also may result in cancellation, suspension, or termination of contracts, withholding of progress payments, or debarment.

-If the contractor or subcontractor is dissatisfied with the Board's decision, it may appeal that decision to the Federal courts.
+If the contractor or subcontractor is dissatisfied with the Board's decision, it may appeal that decision to the Federal district courts.

 Relation to State, Local, and Other Federal Laws